drever/fluxette/README.md

 The setup works analogous to the setup described in [react-flux](https://bitbucket.org/wuzzeb/react-flux).

+The steps

+    stack setup
+    stack build
+    make

+should produce the javascript code in `js-build`.
+Open `index.html` to see the result in the browser.

 # Backend

 There is also a backend with servant which serves the game state with a servant server (https://github.com/drever/fluxetteback).
 The idea is that there is a single game session and multiple players can play in competition modes.
 It is half finished and the development is currently on hold [TODO.md](https://github.com/drever/fluxetteback/blob/master/TODO.md).